m4uro/pylon/README.md

 - Unit capabilities and interactions:

-----> Move over the surface of a planet
+----> Move over the surface of a planet\n
-----> Gather a resource
+----> Gather a resource\n
-----> Build structures and special items
+----> Build structures and special items\n
-----> Fight with an opposing character
+----> Fight with an opposing character\n
-----> Reproduce with a character of the opposite gender
+----> Reproduce with a character of the opposite gender\n

 - Basic artificial intelligence: